High Dimensional Logistic Regression Under Network Dependence: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
-The rates of consistency of the estimates are described in Section \ref{sec:covmain}.
-In Section \ref{sec:examples} we apply our results in various common network models.
+The rates of consistency of the estimates are presented in Section \ref{sec:covmain}.
+In Section \ref{sec:examples}, we apply our results to various common network models.
 The algorithm for computing the estimates and simulation results are presented in Section \ref{sec:computationandexperiments}.
-The proofs of the results are given in the Appendix.
+The proofs of the technical results are given in the Appendix.